 Even in this digital age, face to face interactions can be an important way to build your professional and client network.
 Make sure you have business cards and hand them out, but don’t forget to ask for other people’s cards too and always follow up on that introduction.
 (We recommend PsPrint to our artists for good quality and inexpensive printing.)
 Networking isn’t a fast process and isn’t about instant results, so much like cultivating your online presence, regular interaction is important.
 Before long you will have a wide circle of people whom are happy to recommend you when someone they know is looking for a tattoo artist.

 As an aspiring tattoo artist, you are poised on the brink of an exciting and lucrative new career!
 Honing your business skills and setting everything up correctly from day one can make a huge impact on your future.
 Remember these top tips and experience success as a tattoo artist entrepreneur:

-And if all of this seems a bit overwhelming, don’t worry, Body Art & Soul Tattoos has been training artists like you for over eight years.
+And if all of this seems a bit overwhelming, don’t worry, Ink Different Tattoo School has been training artists like you for over eight years.
 You can have a tattoo apprenticeship with a straightforward curriculum and we will be there to mentor you from the day you start to long after you’ve joined our staff as a working tattoo artist.
 We’re invested in your success as a tattoo artist entrepreneur!
 Start a chat on our website to find out how to get started.

-Disclosure: Please note that some of the links above are affiliate links, and at no additional cost to you, Body Art & Soul Tattoos will earn a commission if you decide to make a purchase after clicking through the link.
+Disclosure: Please note that some of the links above are affiliate links, and at no additional cost to you, Ink Different Tattoo School will earn a commission if you decide to make a purchase after clicking through the link.
 Please understand that we recommend these products and services because we believe they are useful to our community.